Agent Vision

 If you are asking Codex to install the plugin for you, use a prompt like this:

 Install Agent Vision from https://github.com/zfifteen/agent-vision.
-Use the packaged release archive from the repo releases, not the source/developer installer.
+Use the packaged release archive from the repo releases (the user-facing install path).
 Extract the archive, run ./install.sh, and open a new Codex session before using /agent-vision.
-Confirm install and idle Codex startup create no Agent Vision process.
+Confirm install and idle Codex startup leave every Agent Vision process stopped.

 Slash Commands